Follow Us On

 1.5 CERTIFICATE OF INCORPORATION

-2. AFTER SUCCESSFUL DUE DILIGENCE, THE PRINCIPLE COUNTERSIGNS THE DOA AND THE SIGNED DOA BECOMES THE LEGALLY BINDING CONTRACT (DEED OF AGREEMENT) BETWEEN THE PARTIES.
+6. AFTER DOA SIGNING, BOTH PARTIES MAY LODGE THE FUNDING DOA WITH THEIR RESPECTIVE BANKS.
+THIS SIGNED DOA BECOMES THE LEGALLY BINDING CONTRACT (DEED OF AGREEMENT) BETWEEN THE PARTIES.

-4. WITHIN THREE (3) BANKING DAYS AFTER SUCCESSFUL VERIFICATION OF POF RWA/BCL/or TEAR SHEET, THE PRINCIPAL’S BANK WILL ISSUE THE PRE-ADVICE VIA SWIFT MT799 CONFIRMING THAT THE INSTRUMENT WILL BE DELIVERED VERSUS ISSUANCE OF THE BPU VIA SWIFT MT799 BY THE BENEFICIARY'S BANK AND PROVIDING THE COPY VIA BANK E-MAIL.
+8. WITHIN THREE (3) BANKING DAYS, THE PRINCIPAL’S BANK WILL ISSUE THE PRE-ADVICE VIA SWIFT MT799 CONFIRMING THAT THE INSTRUMENT WILL BE DELIVERED AGAINST THE ISSUANCE OF BPU (BANK PAYMENT UNDERTAKING) VIA SWIFT MT799 BY THE BENEFICIARY'S BANK AND PROVIDING SWIFT COPY VIA BANK EMAIL.

-6. ALL SUBSEQUENT TRANCHES WILL BE BASED ON THE SAME PROCEDURE, UNTIL THE AGREED AMOUNT OF THE CONTRACT WILL BE COMPLETED, OR THE COLLATERAL OR FUNDS BECOME EXHAUSTED.
+12. ALL SUBSEQUENT TRANCHES WILL BE BASED ON THE SAME PROCEDURE, UNTIL THE AGREED AMOUNT OF THE CONTRACT WITH PRINCIPAL WILL BE COMPLETED, OR THE COLLATERAL OR FUNDS BECOME EXHAUSTED.

 GENERAL PROVISIONS & CONDITIONS:

 The BENEFICIARY and the PRINCIPAL do hereby agree and mutually acknowledge to each other as follows: